Laiter/Slim/README.markdown

 # :red_circle: IMPORTANT NOTE :red_circle:

 This branch contains some fixes to support Slim 2 and PHP 8.1 in my legacy apps.
-I have not tested the entire fremework, so there is no guarantee that it will work for you.
+I have not tested the entire framework, so there is no guarantee that it will work for you.

 https://github.com/Laiter/Slim-2-php-8.1